 |Most Affordable Neighborhood||Allison Hill|

 Harrisburg Foreclosures And Bank Owned Homes Statistics 2020

 As per the Harrisburg foreclosure data by Zillow, the percent of delinquent mortgages in Harrisburg is 2.4%, which is higher than the national value of 1.1%.
 The percent of Harrisburg homeowners underwater on their mortgage is 30.1%.

-There are currently 137 properties in Harrisburg, PA that are in some stage of foreclosure (default, auction or bank owned) while the number of homes listed for sale on RealtyTrac is 235.
+There are currently 137 properties in Harrisburg, PA that is in some stage of foreclosure (default, auction, or bank-owned) while the number of homes listed for sale on RealtyTrac is 235.
 In January 2020, the number of properties that received a foreclosure filing in Harrisburg, PA was 775% higher than the previous month and 169% higher than the same time last year.